gatling/gatling/src/docs/content/reference/current/core/check/index.md

 Use `checkIf` instead of `check`.
 {{< /alert >}}

-Only perform some checks when some condition holds.
+Only perform the checks when some condition holds.

 {{< include-code "checkIf" java kt scala >}}